Share on Facebook

 Insurance adjusters, whether from the driver’s personal insurer or the delivery platform, may contact you quickly.
 Their goal is to minimize the payout.
 Politely decline to give a recorded statement until you have spoken with an attorney.

-5. Contact a California Delivery Accident Attorney
+5. Contact a California Delivery Accident Lawyer

 Food delivery accident claims involve multiple insurance policies, corporate legal teams, and evolving gig economy regulations.
 An attorney experienced in these cases can identify all liable parties, manage the insurance process, and fight for your full compensation.